AbhishekKatnoria/abhishekkatnoria/README.md

-# 💫 About Me:
-Hi, I'm Abhishek 👋<br><br>I’m a passionate Frontend Developer focused on creating seamless and interactive web experiences.<br><br>🚀 About Me:<br> 🔭 I’m currently working on building modern and responsive websites.<br>🌱 I’m constantly learning new frontend technologies and improving my skills.<br> 💬 Ask me about frontend frameworks like React, Next.js, or general web development topics.<br> 📫 How to reach me: abhishekkatnoria993@gmail.com.
+Hi, I'm Abhishek

+I’m a passionate Frontend Developer focused on creating seamless and interactive web experiences.

+## About Me
+-  I’m currently working on **API integration using RTK and Redux**.
+-  I’m constantly learning new frontend technologies like **Next.js, MUI, and Node.js**.
+-  Ask me about **React, Next.js, API integration, or state management with Redux Toolkit**.
+-  How to reach me: **abhishekkatnoria993@gmail.com**

 # 💻 Tech Stack: